 If you’re among those PhD students who can or have to work out their project goals for themselves, you’ll likely fill the first weeks of your PhD focussing on that.
 As we always say: Until you’ve identified the goal for your PhD, identifying the goal is your goal!
 It won’t come down from heaven, and you won’t ‘find’ it (it’s not an easter egg hunt after all).
 We know that it is hard work to hammer it out, but with the six steps above you’ll definitely find it easier to crack and come up with a sweet topic!

-- SMART ACADEMICS blog post no. 24: New to the PhD? – 5 tips for a great start!
+- Smart Academics Blog #24: New to the PhD? – 5 tips for a great start!

-- Free expert guide “5 reasons why PhD students delay & how-to avoid”
+- Expert guide “5 reasons why PhD students delay & how-to avoid”

 - Seagram, B.C., Gould, J., Pyke, S. 1998.
 An investigation of gender and other variables on time to completion of doctoral degrees.
 Research in Higher Education.
 39/3, 319-335